varshabudihal/Movie_Success_Prediction/README.md

 Also, predicted a new movie "Endgame" which gave us a result of 2.98(Provided the success variable ranged between 1-3)

 For this project, you need to have installed Rstudio.
+In order for you to know more about the project, feel free to open up the PPT.